scenarioo/scenarioo-format/scenarioo_object_model.md

     * Last but not least we not like the idea of allowing any json without restriction, because while this might be easy for JS-library, might not be sooo easy for C# and Java Library.

     * more arguments here?

+3. Some minor points discussed and decided about for the new format:

+ * What characters should we allow in ID fields?
+    * Since it is a breaking release anyway, we can live with the fact that all old URLs will not be valid anymore on next release
+       * Therefore we will only allow characters that can be used without problems in URLs without encoding them for `id` fields: A-Za-z0-9-_ that's it.
+       * all other characters will have to be sanitized by the libraries somehow (to be defined).
+       * To still support all old URLs, we could introduce a redirect filter for those requests where unallowed characters are in the requests

+ * To be consistent, also the usual objects should now get an `ìtems` field, shouldn't they?
+    * No, not needed, because the existing explicit object types of scenarioo allready have explicit modeled sub items (useCase has scenarios, scenario has steps, etc.)

+ * Do we allow to have properties without a `labelKey`?
+     * No
+     * But items can have objects without `labelKey`.

+ * Do `labelKey` values have to be unique for one object?
+    * Yes, they should (if not, it will work anyway, but referencing an object through the label key will take anyone).

+ * Do we allow to have entries in `îtems` without a `labelKey`?
+    * Yes (data migration will become impossible otherwise).

+ * Would numeric values and units be a good idea? see example for service call duration where building statistic could become interesting once.
+    * For now not, we could introduce it, if we really need it

+ * Should generic object items also have a field `labels` to add labels?
+    * We might add that later, for now not (because client does not yet support it)
+    * Same for build and branch

 ## Change History

 * 11.04.2016 First draft discussed with @tobiaszuercher @felixmokross @dola